hanifzekri/DigiDargah_whmcs_payment_module/readme.md

 3. Go to the "Setup" menu and select "Payment Gateways."

-4. Under the "All Payment Gateways" tab, you should see "DigiDargah" in the list of gateways.
+4. Under the "All Payment Gateways" tab, you can see "DigiDargah" in the list of gateways.
 Click on it to configure the settings.

 5. Configure the gateway settings as described in the [Configuration](#configuration) section below.

-6. Once configured, save your settings.
+6. Save your settings.

 ---